Access control in Azure Data Lake Storage Gen2

 - All other users

 The identities of users and groups are Azure Active Directory (Azure AD) identities.
-So unless otherwise noted, a user, in the context of Data Lake Storage Gen2, can refer to an Azure AD user, service principal or security group.
+So unless otherwise noted, a user, in the context of Data Lake Storage Gen2, can refer to an Azure AD user, service principal, managed identity, or security group.

 The owning user